pairshaped/curlingio-docs/docs/club-management/draw-schedule-templates.md

 #### Teams

 How many teams will there be for this draw schedule?
+If you are running 2 pools, please double the number of teams.
+For example, 2 pools of 8 teams each will require your draw schedule template to specify 16 teams.

 #### Sheets